• The nearest houses

 Villa Helene

-Former house names: The house name “Villa Helene” has been retained from the opening until today.
+Previous names: The name “Villa Helene” has been retained since the hotel opened.

-Architecture: In the book “Pommersche Bäderarchitektur” by Wolfgang Schneider & Torsten Seegert, the house is described as follows: This three-storey solid construction originally formed the northern end of the historic development of the Binz beach promenade.
-The promenade side can be divided into three main groups, with the central risalit with a trapezoidal floor plan, which protrudes from the building line, being framed by two loggias at right angles. …
+Architecture: In the book “Pommersche Bäderarchitektur” (Pomeranian Spa Architecture) by Wolfgang Schneider & Torsten Seegert, the hotel is described as follows: This three-story solid construction originally formed the northern end of the historic buildings on the Binz beach promenade.
+The promenade side can be divided into three main groups, with the central risalit protruding from the building line with a trapezoidal floor plan framed by two loggias arranged at right angles. …

-History/owner until 1945: The villa was run as a lodging house for many years under the same owner.
-In the 1905 Binz guide, Ms. Clara Dieckmann recommended Villa Helene with 18 rooms and 2 kitchens.
+History/owners until 1945: The villa was run as a guest house for many years under the same owner.
+In the 1905 Binz guidebook, Mrs. Clara Dieckmann recommended Villa Helene with its 18 rooms and 2 kitchens.
 At that time, it was the last house on the beach promenade.
-It was not until 1913 that the rescue station was built next door (today’s “boat house”).
-Ms. Dieckmann offered spa guests and tourists, preferably ladies and families, a friendly welcome.
+It was not until 1913 that the sea rescue station (today’s “boathouse”) was built next door.
+Mrs. Dieckmann offered spa guests and tourists, preferably ladies and families, a friendly welcome.

-In 1925, the travel guide “Praktische Winke – Ostseebad Binz auf Rügen” advertised Villa Helene as a “beach guesthouse and lodging house located directly by the sea, in the immediate vicinity of the forest, a beautiful, open location.
+In 1925, the advertisement in the travel guide “Praktische Winke – Ostseebad Binz auf Rügen” (Practical Tips – Baltic Sea Resort Binz on Rügen) read: Villa Helene.
+Beach guesthouse and lodging house located directly by the sea, in the immediate vicinity of the forest, beautiful location with unobstructed views.
 Under the same management for 20 years, known for its careful cuisine.
-Communal dining room with a table and individual tables.
-Mrs. Frieda Stahnke, née Dieckmann.”
+Communal dining room with table and individual tables.
+Mrs. Frieda Stahnke, née Dieckmann.

 It can be assumed that Frieda Stahnke was the daughter or sister of the owner.
-In any case, the villa remained in the family.
+In any case, the villa remained in family ownership.

-The many years of management were often emphasized in the various travel guides.
+The long-standing management was often highlighted in various travel guides.

-GDR era: In GDR times, it was used, among other things, as a residential building.
+GDR era: During the GDR era, it was used as a residential building, among other things.

-In the course of the wave of reconstruction in the 1950s and 1960s, the appearance of the building changed in significant ways: the loggias were completely closed, sacrificing the trapezoidal shape of the central risalit.
-The clear window frontage only hints at the original axial structure.
-The decorative elements on the gables did not survive the reconstruction, nor did the distinctive plaster structures on the sides of the building. (from the book “Pomeranian seaside resort architecture” by Wolfgang Schneider & Torsten Seegert).
+In the course of the wave of renovations in the 1950s and 1960s, the appearance of the building changed significantly: the loggias were completely closed off, sacrificing the trapezoidal shape of the central risalit.
+The clear window front now only hints at the original axial structure.
+The decorative elements on the gables did not survive the renovation, nor did the distinctive plaster structures on the sides of the building. (from the book “Pommersche Bäderarchitektur” by Wolfgang Schneider & Torsten Seegert).

-Current use: Holiday apartments and rooms, as well as a restaurant
+Current use: Vacation homes and apartments as well as a restaurant

 Photos: Binzer Bucht Tourismus collection, Lutz Grünke